- Gregory Vigliotta

 How To Move Through This Retreat

 In Mark's Gospel, Jesus, the anointed Son of God proclaims the imminence of God's reign through his teachings and actions.
 "The Time is fulfilled, and the kingdom of God has come near."
 (Mark 1:15).
-The secret is breaking open that God's reign is imminent and He has entered into human life to bring us his Mercy.
+The secret is breaking open that God's reign is imminent and He has entered into human life to bring us His Mercy.

-As you move through the mysteries of this retreat consider what you hope to gain as you begin your journey with Jesus in Mark's Gospel.
-Is there suffering in your life now?
-Do you relate it to Jesus' suffering?
-What do the various miracles stories suggest about Jesus identity to you?
-What do you see?
-What do you hear?
-How do you respond?
+As you move through these mysteries of this retreat consider what you hope to gain as you begin your journey with Jesus in Mark's Gospel.

 Preparatory Prayers